tor-jorgen/simpleinvoice-server/README.md

 # Simple Invoice Server

 This is the server for Simple Invoice.
-It provides an HTTP API that is used by the Simple Invoice App.
+It provides an HTTP API used by the Simple Invoice App.
 The server is built using [Ktor](https://ktor.io).

 In addition to the server, the backend consists of a Postgres database to store the data.
 The database is created